Nexmo/station/_documentation/messages/code-snippets/whatsapp/send-audio.md

 ---
-title: Send a WhatsApp Audio Message
+title: Send an Audio Message
+meta_title: Send an audio message on WhatsApp using the Messages API
 ---

-# Send a WhatsApp Audio Message
+# Send an Audio Message

 In this code snippet you will see how to send a WhatsApp audio message using the Messages API.